-All too often, in our endeavour to have productive days, we sometimes fail to recognise that how we finish our day has a big impact on how we start our next day.
+In our endeavour to have productive days, we sometimes fail to recognise that how we finish our day has a big impact on how we start our next day.

-Here are five simple ways to set yourself up for a productive day tomorrow by ending today well so that you can start the day in the best possible way.
+Here are five simple ways to set yourself up for a productive day tomorrow by ending today well so you can start the day in the best possible way.

 - Address any incomplete tasks.
 There are many times when we don’t get through all the things we wanted to during the day and still have a number of items on our To-Do list.
-On such occasions, what works well is to literally acknowledge that there are still some incomplete items and ask, “Do I need to move these to tomorrow or can I cross them off the list?”
+On such occasions, what works well is to acknowledge there are still some incomplete items and ask, “Do I need to move these to tomorrow or can I cross them off the list?”

-Just like if we are working in an office environment, there is an end to the work day and we must set a time where we say, “Work is done for today.”
-If you have a cut-off time, then it will be a lot easier to resist the temptation to do one last thing.
+Just like if we’re working in an office environment, there is an end to the workday and we must set a time where we say, “Work is done for today.”
+If you have a cut-off time, it will be a lot easier to resist the temptation to do one last thing.

 - Let go of any tension or stress built up during the day.
-Having an evening or night still with a lot of tension or stress is not good for us as that can have an impact on the quality of our sleep, or even affect how we communicate with loved ones at home.
+Having an evening or night still with a lot of tension or stress isn’t good for us because that can have an impact on the quality of our sleep, or even affect how we communicate with loved ones at home.

 Unless we take the time to review those events, we could repeat the same behaviour or address the situation the same way, when we know we can do better.
-By taking the time to review our day, we also will have the clarity on what we want to accomplish the next day and create a plan for it.
+By taking the time to review our day, we’ll also have the clarity on what we want to accomplish the next day and create a plan for it.

-- Have some wind down time.
-In order to ensure that we get a good night’s sleep, it’s important that we stop taking in new input before bedtime.
-Typically the last 20-30 minutes before going to bed should be used to relax (and that does not mean watching television or surfing the net), and be in a contemplative or reflective state.
+- Have wind down time.
+To ensure we get a good night’s sleep, it’s important we stop taking in new input before bedtime.
+Typically, the last 20-30 minutes before going to bed should be used to relax (and that doesn’t mean watching television or surfing the net), and be in a contemplative or reflective state.

-Having a productive day each and every day starts the day before.
-If you’re able to make these steps a part of your daily rituals or make them a habit, then you’ll experience a dramatic shift in your productivity.
+Having a productive day every day starts the day before.
+If you’re able to make these steps a part of your daily rituals or make them a habit, you’ll experience a dramatic shift in your productivity.
 I invite you to carry out these simple steps and find out just how powerful they can be.

 Question: What is another practice that can help us be productive tomorrow?